pylogix/website/content/post/episode6.md

 [XFS has super CoW powers!](https://www.reddit.com/r/linux/comments/577e11/xfs_has_gained_super_cow_powers_almost/)

 > This is a reddit post by /u/anatolya
-> XFS is adding a some Copy on Write features which will allow it to add some deduplication functionality and various other data integrity checks.
+> XFS is adding a some Copy on Write features which will allow it to add some deuplication functionality and various other data integrity checks.
 It won't be able to do online dedup like ZFS (due to RAM requirements and XFS not wanting to incur those penalties) but offline dedup will be possible now.

 Secureshell
 [Linus Torvalds says ARM just doesn't look like beating Intel](http://www.theregister.co.uk/2016/10/10/linus_torvalds_says_arm_just_doesnt_look_like_beating_intel/)